San Francisco Facelift and Neck Lift Surgery

 Also known as fat transfer or fat injection, facial fat grafting involves the removal of fat from one area of the body, such as the abdomen or thighs, through the use of liposuction.
 The harvested fat is then purified and meticulously reinjected into the face, with the aim of restoring volume and fullness to areas that have been affected by the natural process of aging.
 The cheeks, temples, and under-eye regions are common areas of focus, as they can benefit greatly from the added volume.
 Fat grafting is safe, effective, and can be seamlessly integrated into a facelift procedure.

-What Is Neck Lift Surgery?
+What Is Neck Lift Surgery in San Francisco?

 Many people notice that their jawline begins losing definition and starts blending into their neck as they get older.
 In other cases, neck skin can start appearing loose and redundant, with sagging or undesired skin folds and neck bands (also called platysmal bands).
 These changes can be troubling and adversely impact your self-confidence.
 A neck lift is a cosmetic procedure that removes and tightens excess skin and sagging structures around your jawline and neck, creating a cleaner and more defined profile.